rrcobb/backgammon/Readme.md

 Fuck, I think I was just fooling myself in the benchmark again!
 Keeping the cache between bench runs means tons of hits, so the games run really fast... in the benchmark.

+Okay so, status:
+- speedups from caching have all been illusory
+- expectimax seems to lose to the plain evaluation functions that it wraps when I run a tournament
+- things are a mite faster, but still pretty slow

+The way to debug might be to do some rollouts, and see where the strategies differ, and see what is causing them to differ. honestly, I don't know that I care enough about expectimax to fix it!
+It's not what we're here for anyways.

+Why do we think the expectimax is doing worse in the tournaments?

+- bad luck?
+- not enough iterations / depth?
+- is my tournament code busted?
+- Is the lookahead evaluation broken in some way?
+  - does the turn switching mean that I'm not evaluating correctly?
+- am I messing up the averaging?

+Let's just get on to some pruning, evaluation fn improvements, neural nets, and mcts; I don't think more optimization is helping.

+### a/b pruning

+Gist: don't look deeper in places we know aren't as good as the other places.
+Direct the search with some bounds.
+That means we can search deeper.

+Ideas:
+- when we're looking at opponents rolls, can we look at each individual roll (1-6) instead of looking at all 21 unique combos?
+- can we sample from the 21, instead of running all of them?

+### mcts

+- Can we generate a random move faster than getting all the valid moves and picking?
+- If we're calling validMoves as we roll out the game, should we call the eval fn?